iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > Will not allow me to setup a pin to share my test results.
 States that the last time it's checked my exposure was 2 months ago!<br> :date: __2021-02-22 22:54:49__

 > Same as to subscribers above...
 Update stopped in early January.
 I do have the latest version of the app 1.6 on Android.
 I have auto update set for this app as well.
 Someone needs to actually look into this.<br> :date: __2021-02-22 03:37:43__

-> The app is not working, it has not checked for exposure since January 9th.
-I keep seeing where they are telling people to go to Device Care > Battery .....
-That does not exist on my phone, they must be giving instructions for an iPhone.<br> :date: __2021-02-21 19:18:48__

-> I know for a fact I've been exposed since this app was installed in my phone and I've never been notified.
-Luckily I'm smart enough to be tested<br> :date: __2021-02-17 04:31:34__